brezniczky/github-trends/README.md

-# github-trends
+# Keyword Trends

-Stuff for having a look at GitHub repository trends.
+Stuff for having a look at GitHub and StackOverflow trends.

 You can check out the main report rendered as a markdown document over here:
 [Picking a Language for Analytics and Machine Learning](https://github.com/brezniczky/github-trends/blob/master/analysis.md)